Mind the Tech London 2024 AI inverstor roundtable

 Anita Leviant, President of the Israel-Britain Chamber of Commerce, said during a roundtable event at Mind the Tech London: "AI brings new and significant challenges, including the need for rules which necessary ethics."

 "In London, the use of AI is easier, at least for now," said the panel participants of the Israel-Britian Chamber of Commerce and Innovation in collaboration with London & Partners and a team of experts, at Calcalist and Bank Leumi's Mind The Tech London conference.
-The panel included Anita Leviant, President of the Israel-British Chamber of Commerce; Neil Brigden, Investment Director at London & Partners; Sam Beni, Founder and Director at Platin VC; Ofer Shayo, CEO of Intel Ignite London and Adriano Koshiyama, Co-CEO of Holistic AI.
+The panel included Anita Leviant, President of the Israel-British Chamber of Commerce; Neil Brigden, Investment Director at London & Partners; Sam Beni, Founder and Director at Platin VC; Ofer Shayo, Managing Director of Intel Ignite London and Adriano Koshiyama, Co-CEO of Holistic AI.

 "We are in an era of rapid technological progress, and artificial intelligence is at the forefront, changing industries and redefining the way we work and live," according to Leviant, who added, "This change, known as the fourth industrial revolution, brings with it incredible opportunities, but also new and significant challenges, including the regulation and the need for rules that will ensure the maintenance of necessary ethics."